 - Reassure your child that you are there for them no matter what, and it's not their fault if they have been exploited.

-- You can use Net Aware to stay informed about the social media sites your child uses, and how each one operates.
+- The NSPCC has information about the social media sites your child uses, and how each one operates.